aliyusifov99/petrobot/README.md

 ## Overview

-PetroBot is an advanced chatbot tailored for the petroleum industry, combining the power of machine learning with detailed industry-specific insights.
+PetroBot is a chatbot tailored for the petroleum industry, combining the power of machine learning with detailed industry-specific insights.
 This project utilizes OpenAI's cutting-edge technology to transform the way professionals access information, making user interaction with complex manuals as simple as asking a question.
 Click here to check out the [PetroBot](https://aliyusifov99-petrobot-main-c8vpla.streamlit.app/)

 🎥 Check out a demo of PetroBot in action:
 [Demo video](https://github.com/aliyusifov99/petrobot/assets/72607596/ce24a3c7-d50a-4c6f-87c0-4e9a302519e7)